district-labs/web3-sets/apps/docs/pages/runtime/evm/mutations.md

 }
 ```

-Once hydration occurs, and state artifacts parsed, condition and rules operations can be applied.
+Once hydration occurs, and state artifacts are parsed, condition and rules operations can be applied.